michael-wall/commerce-selected-order/README.md

 2. Auto Login as the same user in Browser B, note the new commerce order ID in the logging and visit the Commerce Site.
 3. In Browser B confirm the correct commerce order ID from step 2 is applied.
 4. In Browser A visit the Commerce Site and confirm the correct commerce order ID from step 1 is applied.

+## Notes ##
+- The currencyCode is stored in configuration and I tested locally with USD as it was the default.